arjo129/transfer-learning/README.md

 5. Connect to the webpage via http://[HOST_IP]:8000, where [HOST_IP] is the IP address of the server hosting the webpage

 6. Draw a rectangle over the image and select one of the labels that matches the picture.
+Annotations saved in annotations folder.

+<h3>How to convert from Pascal VOC xml files to a single CSV format (required for tensorflow)</h3>

+1. Run `python scripts/xml_to_csv.py [ANNOTATIONS_PATH] ` to create csv label

 <h3>How to split train/test set</h3>